Tevinthuku/tox/README.md

 ## Tox

-Tox is a small programming language that has been inspired by the Jlox programming language
+Tox is a small programming language that has been inspired by the Jlox programming language from https://craftinginterpreters.com/

 The scanner, parser & interpreter have all been built by hand, no external library has been involved